Republic’s flexible plan options could save you money, unless you want a lot of data.

 Looking for a way to save money on your cell phone bill?
 Republic Wireless could be the answer you’ve been waiting for.
 Republic lets you build your own plan, so you don’t end up paying for what you don’t use.

-The main catch is that Republic Wireless doesn’t have an unlimited data plan, and the data that it does offer is expensive.
+The main catch is that Republic Wireless's data that it does offer is expensive, and its prices are really only worth it for DISH customers.
 So we would really only recommend this plan to DISH folks who do more talking than streaming (or folks who just want a simple, cheap plan for their kids).

 We should also warn you upfront that Republic doesn’t work with Apple devices, and some customers have had difficulty porting their number to a new carrier from Republic.